-Most of the time, you’ll be directing your Google Ads traffic to your homepage as the landing page.
-Having an optimized landing page can help to increase conversion rates and decrease your cost-per-clicks.
+You’ll often direct your Google Ads traffic to your homepage as the landing page.
+An optimized landing page can help increase conversion rates and decrease your cost-per-clicks.
 It’s also extremely important to have a Search Engine Optimized website (like Carrot) for the growth and success of your content and search marketing plans.

 See what it takes to create high converting real estate homepage…

-Some websites, such as Carrot generated sites, have multiple landing pages.
-Just be sure that you’re keeping good data notes if you choose to A/B test landing pages.
+Some websites, such as Carrot sites, have multiple landing pages.
+Ensure you’re keeping good data notes if you choose to A/B test landing pages.

 - Make sure you have an attention-grabbing headline.

-- Be sure to have your irresistible offer, call-to-action, lead capture form, and benefits stand out.
+- Ensure your irresistible offer, call-to-action, lead capture form, and benefits stand out.

 Build your real estate credibility and/or social proof

 - If you have any media mentions.
 Some investors are very active in their communities.
 Let searchers know who you are.
 Make that connection.